-The <source file> is the name of the file to copy <destination file> is the name of the file to copy to.
-The default :PROG file type for both files. is The <Include debug?
-YES/NO> gives the user an opportunity to include debug information during copying.
-Answer YES to include it or NO delete it.
+The <source file> is the name of the file to copy from, <destination file> is the name of the file to copy to.
+The default file type is :PROG for both files.
+The parameter <Include debug?
+YES/NO> gives you an opportunity to include debug information during copying.
+Answer YES to include it or NO to delete it.
 The default answer is NO. For files using the multisegment system, link information can be deleted while copying.
-The parameter <Include Link Information?> gives the user an opportunity to include multisegment link information.
+The parameter <Include Link Information?> gives you an opportunity to include multisegment link information.
 The default answer is NO.

-Brl: DEBUG-MODE <ON/OFF>
+brl: DEBUG-MODE <ON/OFF>